-Eventually a total of 185 people were diagnosed as thyroid cancer.
+After the nuclear disaster, Fukushima prefectural government started the "Fukushima Health Management Survey" to monitor the potential health effects from radiation exposure.
+One would be naturally alerted at the fact that thyroid cancer had increase after four years in Chernobyl.
 However, thanks to the high sensitivity of sophisticated ultrasound techniques, controversies evolved as to the interpretation of the observed cases even among experts.
-Some experts claim that "Thyroid cancers identified in this survey so far are unlikely to be due to radiation exposure, and are more likely to be the result of screening using highly sophisticated ultrasound techniques" [Suzuki S. Clinical Oncology 2016 Jan 25].
+Some experts claim that "The thyroid cancers identified in this survey so far are unlikely to be due to radiation exposure, and are more likely to be the result of screening using highly sophisticated ultrasound techniques" [Suzuki S. Clinical Oncology 2016 Jan 25].
 On the other hand, Tsuda claims that "An excess of thyroid cancer has been detected by ultrasound among children and adolescents in Fukushima Prefecture within 4 years of the release, and is unlikely to be explained by a screening surge."
 [Tsuda T, et al. Epidemiology 2015 Oct 5] Since the development of cancer is a long-time process, it will need some more time before any definite conclusions are reached.
 Residents exposed to radiation will have no other choices than waiting with their fingers crossed.